-Pumps or the cylinder are connected to the suction pipe with a non-return suction valve and discharge pipe with a non-return discharge valve.
+- Pumps or the cylinder are connected to the suction pipe with a non-return suction valve and discharge pipe with a non-return discharge valve.

 - In the same way, the delivery valve allows liquid from the cylinder to the delivery pipe.

-When the crank starts its rotation, the piston will start moving in the cylinder.
+- When the crank starts its rotation, the piston will start moving in the cylinder.

 Step #1: The crank is at point A; it will make an angle θ=0º with respect to the horizontal line.
 Look at the image, the piston is at point P, extreme left side, inside the cylinder.

 Step #2: When power will be supplied to the reciprocating pump, the crank will start to rotate by the electric motor.
 When A moves towards point C, the angle increases, and the piston will move towards the right in the cylinder.
 When A reaches at point C, the angle becomes angle θ=180º and the piston reaches to point Q.

 When the piston moves towards the right side, a partial vacuum will be created left side of the cylinder.
 Vacuum means the pressure, which is less than the atmospheric pressure.
 As the vacuum pressure is the main driving factor for entering the fluid into the pump, it is correlated with force and this pump is also called a Force Pump as well.